ojusave/SE_Ojus_Save/README.md

 ```
 1. Tracks the user who visited the monster edit page, here an event is logged with the event name: "monster_edit".

-2. Tracks the user who visited the monster view page, here an event is logged with the event name: ""monster_view".
+2. Tracks the user who visited the monster view page, here an event is logged with the event name: "monster_view".

 3. Uses Asynchronous methods to get a shortURL with parameters and this url is displayed beside share button on monster view activity.